docker/login-action/README.md

 ### Buildkite Package Registry

-Use your Buildkite registered email address and an API access token to authenticate.
+Use your Buildkite registered email address to generate an API access token to authenticate.
+U

 ```yaml
 name: ci